 Hispanic Heritage Month

-Hispanic Heritage Month recognizes and celebrates the contributions Americans tracing their roots to Spain, Mexico, Central America, South American and the Spanish-speaking nations of the Caribbean have made to American society and culture.
-The observance was born in 1968 when Congress authorized the president to issue an annual proclamation designating National Hispanic Heritage Week.
+Hispanic Heritage Month recognizes and celebrates the contributions Americans tracing their roots to Spain, Mexico, Central America, South America and the Spanish-speaking nations of the Caribbean have made to American society and culture.
+The observance began in 1968 when Congress authorized the president to issue an annual proclamation designating National Hispanic Heritage Week.
 Just two decades later, lawmakers expanded it to a month-long celebration, stretching from September 15 to October 15.

-Always starts on September 15, a historically significant day that marks the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
-The designated period is also a nod to those from Mexico and Chile, which celebrate their independence on Sept.
+It always starts on September 15, a historically significant day that marks the anniversary of the independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+The designated period is also a nod to those from Mexico and Chile, both of whom celebrate their independence on Sept.
 16 and Sept.
 18, respectively.

 Hispanic refers to a person who is from, or a descendant of someone who is from, a Spanish-speaking country.